 **Applicants who do not meet the academic requirement may submit a written request to have it waived on the basis of motivation and improved academic skills.
 An Admissions Committee, composed of the Director of Admissions, the Registrar and the Director of Student Development, will make a decision on the request.
 Students admitted by this process will enter on Academic Probation, which imposes certain restrictions and requires certain accountability measures.

 Mature Students: A limited number of mature students (aged 21 or older) may be allowed to enroll.
 Individuals must meet the program requirements.

 Previously Enrolled Students: Previous students (those who have attended Prairie previously) can re-enroll provided they are a student in good standing.
 For most students, a simplified application procedure is available which includes submitting only a new application and pastor's reference.

 International Admissions Procedures

-If you are a citizen of a country other than the United States or Canada, you should begin the application process several months before the semester you plan to enrol in.
+If you are a citizen of a country other than the United States or Canada, you should begin the application process several months before the semester you plan to enroll in.
 We suggest the following dates for application: before May 1 for the Fall Semester and before September 1 for the Winter Semester.